Affiliates' Charter Details

 1. Leading a life filled with positive human values

-A life filled with positive values is one that is based on the conscious understanding and adoption of universal positive human values, such as respect, honesty, friendship, integrity, peace, love, empathy, care, compassion, justice and trust.
+A life filled with positive values is one that is based on the conscious understanding and adoption of universal positive human values, such as respect, honesty, friendship, integrity, peace, love, empathy, care, compassion, justice, dignity and trust.
 Values such as these guide a person’s thinking and behaviour.

 In an organisation, such values underpin its life and work.
 They guide all decision making at every level.